Nasty Gallery

 Founder, Linn Ramsay Academy for Mental Health and Neurodiversity

+He is also known for developing tailored training and consultancy for teams working with complex neurodiversity and mental health cases.
 Whether consulting on organisational culture, delivering awareness training, or supporting individuals through education, Joe’s focus remains clear: to create safe, inclusive, and empowering environments where neurodivergent and vulnerable people are not only supported—but valued.

 The UK Wolfpack